reeseovine/ovine-icons/README.md

 ## notes

-I would like to turn this into an installable icon pack but I'm not an Android developer and I have no idea what I'm doing.
-Please help if you can!
+This is now an installable icon pack!
+Though I'm not an Android developer and I have no idea what I'm doing, so if you spot any issues I may need some help!

 Feel free to open an issue if you want me to make an icon and I may or may not decide to.